Official Rules 2019

 19. Points will be awarded to Teams/Anglers based on their finish of each tournament.
 This will be used for Team/Angler standings and year end awards (Team/Angler of the Year).
 100 points will be given to 1st place, 99 points for 2nd place, 98 points to 3rd place and so on.
 In the event that a team ties, they will receive the same number of points and the spot below the tied team will remain empty.
 For example, if two teams tie for second, they will receive 99 points apiece.
 Then, the next team receiving points will be fourth place at 97 points.
 The team/angler that does not catch any fish will be awarded 10 fewer points that the team/angler weighing a fish.
 The Team/Angler with the highest points at the end of the year will be awarded “Team/Angler of the Year”.
 All teams will drop points from one tournament per year excluding the Classic.
 The points dropped tournament may be used for a tournament that your team did not compete in or your lowest finish points tournament during the regular season.

 20. Year End Points Standings.
 In the event there is a tie for first place at the end of the year in the points standings, the team with the heaviest five fish weight (from all regular season tournaments and the Classic) for the year will be the “Team of the Year”.
 Team of the Year will receive free entry fees to regular season points tournaments (excluding the Classic) the following year.
 This prize can only be used by the Team of the Year.
 It is not transferable and has no monetary value.
 If the Team of the Year splits up and fishes on separate teams the prize is void.
-If the Team of the Year uses a substitute the sub must pay $30.00 for entry fee.
+If the Team of the Year uses a substitute the sub must pay a $10 non-member fee per tournament.

 21. Boats eligible for the tournaments must have a gasoline outboard.
 No Jon boats with electric motors are permitted.
 Jet boats are allowed.
 However, the river above the first set of riffles at Egypt Bend is off limits.
 At other Lakes and Rivers off limits areas may be set at discretion of the board.

-23. Each boat must have all the necessary equipment both functional and safety mandated by law to operate.
+23. Each boat must have a livewell, and all the necessary equipment both functional and safety mandated by law to operate.

 24. Each boat must have running lights that are functional and such lights must be used during low light conditions and fog.